pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 ### Facebook

-Where Google went with a chassis-style three-tiered Clos architecture, Facebook built their fabric network based on pods, and connecting the pods across the network.
+Where Google went with a chassis-style Clos architecture, Facebook built their fabric network based on pods, and connecting the pods across the network.
 They define a "pod" simply as the unit of their network; it carries no physical definitions.
 However, the way Facebook designed their network based on these pods allowed them to take advantage of the architecture that they already had in place, using four fabric switches to support 48 ToRs in one pod.
 This pod unit is smaller than the previous cluster unit, allowing for easy integration into the datacenter floor plan.
 Furthermore, the architecture requires only mid-size switches to aggregate the ToRs into these pods, again citing the ease of scaling out over scaling up.

 ![A sample pod](./images/Facebook_sample_pod.png)